-MOS Burger appears as a typical North American fast food joint with bright lights, generic looking tables and chairs, and posters of their specials in the windows.
-The menu was also quite typical to the North American standard for fast food with french fries, onion rings, hot dogs and hamburgers.
-But, if you take a closer look — you’ll start to notice some differences.
+MOS Burger appears as a typical North American fast food joint with bright lights, generic-looking tables and posters of specials pasted across their windows.
+The MOS Burger menu was also quite the cliché of a North American fast food shack with french fries, onion rings, hot dogs, and hamburgers.
+But, if you take a closer look, you’ll start to notice some differences.

 The MOS in MOS Burger, according to the corporate website, is an acronym for Mountain, Ocean, and Sun.

-Ocean: To have a heart that is broad and deep as the ocean
+Ocean: To have a heart that is as broad and deep as the ocean.

 Sun: To have a passion like a sun that never burns out.

 Founded by Satoshi Sakurada, the franchise embodies the very principles of sustainability practised by its founder.
-Everything is made fresh to order – nothing is precooked.
-According to the MOS Burger website — “The vegetables used by MOS BURGER are all sourced domestically and freshly supplied by a network of 3,000 farmers around the nation. “
+Everything is made fresh to order.
+Nothing is pre-cooked.
+According to the MOS Burger website, “The vegetables used by MOS BURGER are all sourced domestically and freshly supplied by a network of 3,000 farmers across Japan. “

 PRO TRAVEL TIP: The menu is also available in English; ask your server if they don’t immediately offer one.
 After placing your order at the counter, staff will give you a placard to display at your table and deliver your order to you when it’s ready.

 Teriyaki Chicken Burger

-– Tender grilled chicken in a teriyaki sauce, lettuce, onions and mayonnaise on a regular hamburger bun.
-The Japanese love their mayo, and I found this to be way too much mayo for my taste, and I had to scrape some off but the meat was flavourful, and the lettuce was very fresh.
+– Featuring a tender-grilled chicken with teriyaki sauce, lettuce, onions, and mayonnaise on a regular hamburger bun.
+The Japanese love mayo, but this was too much for my liking, and I had to scrape some off.
+However, the meat was flavourful, and the lettuce was very fresh.

 MOS Rice Burger Yakiniku

-The Yakiniku is the reason you come to MOS Burger — strips of grilled marinated beef on a sticky rice bun will heal every part of your soul.
+The Yakiniku is the reason you come to MOS Burger.
+The strips of grilled marinated beef on a sticky rice bun will heal every part of your soul.

-– The meat is well seasoned with a sweet and slightly salty taste.
-It was yummy, but I wanted more of the tasty meat and less of the bun.
+The meat is well seasoned with a sweet and slightly salty taste.
+It was delicious, but I wished for more of the tasty meat and less of the bun.
 Because the “bun” fell apart in my hands making a mess.
-I’m uncertain if it was the execution of the rice/barley/millet bun or my inexperience in eating this burger but the “bun” fell apart in my hands making it messy.
+I’m uncertain if it was because of the way the bun of rice, barley and millet is prepared or because of my unfamiliarity with the etiquette involved in consuming this burger.

-– The Onion Potato was a pretty standard french fries and onion ring combo, but I noticed that they don’t salt and pepper anything before they serve it nor do they offer salt and pepper on the table.
-I also noticed that the fries and rings were very lightly deep fried and not a dark golden brown as the ones available in the United States.
+The Onion Potato was a pretty standard french fries and onion ring combo.
+The one exception is that neither do they salt or pepper their dishes before serving it, nor is salt and pepper offered on the table.
+I also noticed that the fries and rings were very lightly deep-fried and not a dark golden brown as the ones available in the United States.

-Sure, we would eat here again if there was nothing else around — the food was tasty and very fresh, the service was fabulous, and the dining environment was bright and clean.
-However, for the money, this wasn’t a budget meal as the portions were a bit small and considering that I could get a more filling large bowl of rice with grilled marinated beef, sauteed onions, miso soup, and hot tea for 600 yen.
-But for those unadventurous travellers who want something a little different than the usual, MOS Burger is a great alternative.
+Sure, we would eat here again if there was nothing else nearby.
+The food was tasty and very fresh, the service was fabulous, and the dining environment was bright and clean.
+However, this wasn’t a budget-friendly meal as the portions were a bit small and considering that I could order a more filling large bowl of rice with grilled and marinated beef, sauteed onions, miso soup, and a hot tea for 600 yen.
+But for those travellers who like to experiment and try something a little different from the usual, MOS Burger is a great Japanese fast-food alternative.